2023 March Madness: Men's NCAA tournament schedule, dates, times

 The 2023 men's NCAA tournament for March Madness starts with First Four games in Dayton, Ohio and continues through to the 2023 Final Four in Houston.

-The complete men's 2023 March Madness tournament schedule dates and locations are below.
-First, the TL/DR version:
+The complete men's 2023 March Madness tournament schedule dates and locations are:

 - Selection Sunday: Sunday, March 12 (6 p.m.
 ET on CBS)